 replaces the value at index i with x and returns x.
 It evaluates its parameters only once.
+And void HaArrayMove(ARRAY_X a, int dest_i, int src_i, int len);

-And uses the C memmove function to move (that is, copy with overlapping allowed) the len elements starting at index src_i to index dest_i.
+uses the C memmove function to move (that is, copy with overlapping allowed) the len elements starting at index src_i to index dest_i.
 It assumes without checking that len >= 0 and that src_i and dest_i are at least 0 and at most HaArrayCount(a) - len.
-It is used by HaArrayAdd above and HaArrayDeleteAndShift below to do their shifting.
+It is used by HaArrayAdd above and HaArrayShiftRight, HaArrayShiftLeft, and HaArrayDeleteAndShift below to do their shifting.